fetchai/uAgents/.github/ISSUE_TEMPLATE/issue_template.md

 name: Issue Report
-description: Report an issue for uAgents
+description: File an issue report for uAgents.
 title: "[ISSUE]: <title>"
-labels: ["issue", "unconfirmed"]
-assignees:
 body:
   - type: markdown
     attributes:
       value: |
         Thanks for taking the time to report an issue in uAgents!
+We appreciate your contribution to improving the library.

+        Before submitting your report, please take a moment to review the following guidelines:

+        * **Search for existing issues:** There are no similar [existing issues](https://github.com/fetchai/uAgents/issues) already been reported.
+This helps avoid duplicate reports and streamlines the issue management process.
+        * **Search within the documentation:** You can not find an answer to the issue within the [documentation](https://fetch.ai/docs).
+        * **Provide a clear and concise description:** Briefly describe the issue you encountered.
+Be specific and include relevant details like error messages or unexpected behavior.
   - type: dropdown
     id: category
     attributes:
       label: Category
       description: Select the category that best describes your issue.
       options:
-        - label: Bug (unexpected behavior)
+        - Bug (unexpected behavior)
-        - label: Feature Request (suggestion for new functionality)
+        - Feature Request (suggestion for new functionality)
-        - label: Documentation Issue (error or unclear information in docs)
+        - Documentation Issue (error or unclear information in docs)
-        - label: Other (unclear issue type)
+        - Other (unclear issue type)
       validations:
         required: true
   - type: textarea
     id: description
     attributes:
-      label: Describe the issue
+      label: Describe the Issue
       description: Please provide a clear and concise description of the issue you encountered.
       placeholder: What went wrong?
       validations: